Pertti Kurikan Nimipäivät: Members

 The band had four members: guitarist Pertti Kurikka, vocalist Kari Aalto, bassist Sami Helle and Toni Välitalo on drums.
 All members have either Down syndrome or autism.

 Pertti Kurikka

-Pertti Kurikka (born 26 December 1956 in Vihti) is the band's guitarist.
-He writes the music for the band and also some of the lyrics.
+Pertti Kurikka (born 26 December 1956 in Vihti) was the band's guitarist.
+He wrote the music for the band and also some of the lyrics.
 He has released a spoken word cassette and a book of horror stories under the pseudonym Kalevi Helvetti.
 He also edits a zine called "Kotipäivä" ("Home Day").

-Kurikka has been listening to punk for 30 years, but also listens to many other music genres ranging from classical to schlager and disco to children's music.
+Kurikka has been listening to punk for 30 years, but also listened to many other music genres ranging from classical to schlager and disco to children's music.
 He visits church regularly and retired from the music industry at the age of 60.
 He can also play the street organ.